 He is doing fine, and I appreciate all of the comments and emails, checking in on him and letting us know that you’re praying.
 It’s just a long, slow process to heal from this surgery.
 We knew to expect it, but it’s still kind of a drag.
 We’re both looking forward to him getting back to normal in a few weeks.

 Everyone else is doing well.
-Caroline is enjoying college life, and it sounds like she’s found her people.
+C is enjoying college life, and it sounds like she’s found her people.
 Getting used to being in a classroom after doing cyber school for the past five years is challenging, but all in all, she’s doing great and I’m so happy for her.

-Becca is having a blast doing all the high school marching band events that she missed out on last year.
+R is having a blast doing all the high school marching band events that she missed out on last year.
 I’ve never seen her so excited about anything, and that’s saying something.
 She gets excited pretty easily, ha!
-And David seems to be enjoying getting back into a routine with college classes and his part-time job, plus he has a great group of friends, so he stays busy.
+And D seems to be enjoying getting back into a routine with college classes and his part-time job, plus he has a great group of friends, so he stays busy.

 I’m so grateful and happy to see everyone getting back to some semblance of normal after a year and a half of upheaval and uncertainty.
 I know we aren’t out of the woods yet with this pandemic, but I guess we’re learning to live with it.